derailed-dash/Advent-of-Code/docs/python/exceptions.md

 class InclinationError(Exception):
     """ User-defined exception that is raised when we can't determine the inclination.
     Args:
         msg - the error message to be included other_args - any other args we want to pass to the exception
     """

     def __str__(self) -> str:
-        """ A friendly error message that contains the message passed when this Exception was created as well as any additional arguments """
+        """ A friendly error message that includes any args """
         return f"InclinationError: {self.args[0]}.
 Args were: {self.args[1:]}"

 def inclination(dx, dy):